aiaioo/DeepLearningBasicsTutorial/README.md

-# Doer's Deep Learning Course.
+# The Doer's Deep Learning Course

 I assume that you like me don't enjoy having to stare at equations on a blackboard, that you would rather be working through exercises that help you understand a subject.